An examination of divisive, us-vs-them liberal-side political rhetoric from A.R. Moxon’s @JuliusGoat Twitter account

 Why criticizing divisive people is helpful

 Maybe an important point to make here is: when I criticize @JuliusGoat, I believe I’m doing something much more important than criticizing a single person.
 My goal isn’t to change this one person’s behavior (as I don’t think he’s likely to change) but to help other people see things from a different perspective, and to help show them how righteous us-versus-them rhetoric can contribute to our problems.

 And I feel that by attempting to push back against bad, extreme thinking on my side, I am also fighting bad, extreme thinking on “the other side.”
 Because I believe much of our conflicts are due to the extreme people on both sides essentially “radicalizing each other” (as Anne Applebaum put it), I see my attempt to reduce bad thinking on my side as also simultaneously battling bad, extreme behaviors on the other side.

-For conservatives reading this: as you’re reading me criticize this person, I hope you aren’t just thinking “yeah, you’re right, what a liberal idiot.”
+For conservatives reading this: as you’re reading me criticize this person, I hope you aren’t just thinking “yeah, you’re right, these liberals are really hateful.”
 Hopefully you’ll think about how such a piece could easily be written about many conservative leaders and citizens.
-I think you likely recognize that fact already (as most conservatives I have talked to about this are able to admit), and if you do, I just hope you think about similar divisive behaviors on your side.
+I think you likely recognize that fact already — as most conservatives I have talked to about this are able to admit — and if you do, I hope you’re willing to examine similar divisive behaviors on your side.